MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-quantinuum-portal.md

 Estimated cost: 5.72
 ```

-This displays the estimated cost in H-System Quantum Credits (HQCs).
+The output displays the estimated cost in H-System Quantum Credits (HQCs).

 For the most current pricing details, see [Quantinuum Pricing](xref:microsoft.quantum.providers-pricing#quantinuum), or view pricing options in the **Providers** blade of your workspace.
 To see your current credit status and usage, select **Credits and quotas**.

 ## Run on a Quantinuum QPU

-After running successfully on the API validator and estimating the QPU cost, it's time to run your circuit on the hardware.
+After running your circuit successfully on the API validator and estimating the QPU cost, it's time to run it on the hardware.

 > [!NOTE]
 > The time required to run a circuit on the QPU depends on current queue times.
 You can view the average queue time for a target by selecting the **Providers** blade of your workspace.